-You or someone that you know at one point in time has had a moment when you bend over to pick up something from the ground or simply bent over to brush your teeth over the sink and instantly felt excruciating back pain.
+“My back goes out all the time,” my patient stated simply and calmly.
+Do you know someone that at one point in time has had a moment when you bend over to pick up something from the ground or simply bent over to brush your teeth over the sink and instantly felt excruciating back pain.
 You then ask yourself, “What did I do wrong?
 Should I have bent my knees?
-Why does my back go out without warning?”
+What happens when my back goes out without warning?”

 The answer is related to the nerve supply to the spine.